Prince Philip Fast Facts

 December 23-27, 2011 - Undergoes treatment for a blocked coronary artery at Papworth Hospital.

-June 4-9, 2012 - Prince Philip is hospitalized for a bladder infection at King Edward VII Hospital in London.
+June 4-9, 2012 - Is hospitalized for a bladder infection at King Edward VII Hospital in London.
 He misses part of the Jubilee celebrations commemorating the Queen's 60th anniversary on the throne.

 August 15-20, 2012 - Is treated at Aberdeen Royal Infirmary for a bladder infection.